-- (1) If a Health Practitioner provides General Medical Services, the PHO may Claim: - (a) the relevant fee set out in clause 3(1); and - (b) any travel allowances that the DHB agrees with the PHO in writing. - (2) If a question arises as to whether a service provided by a Health Practitioner is a General Medical Service, or whether any amount, and if so what amount, is payable by the DHB, that question will be decided by the DHB. - (3) The PHO may not Claim for General Medical Services if: - (a) the services are funded or paid for under another fee, benefit, subsidy, or alternative payment arrangement; or - (b) the Health Practitioner who provided the services did not keep a daily record in respect of the services in accordance with clause 13 of Schedule B1.
+- (1) If a Health Practitioner provides General Medical Services, the PHO may Claim: - (a) the relevant fee set out in clause 3(1); and - (b) any travel allowances that the DHB agrees with the PHO in writing. - (2) If a question arises as to whether a service provided by a Health Practitioner is a General Medical Service, or whether any amount, and if so what amount, is payable by the DHB, that question will be decided by the DHB. - (3) The PHO may not Claim for General Medical Services if: - (a) the services are funded or paid for under another fee, benefit, subsidy, or alternative payment arrangement; or - (b) the Health Practitioner who provided the services did not keep a Daily Record in respect of the services.